I was a psychic child who learned to suppress that early, when it became clear that not everyone shared or approved of these experiences.

 You scored highest in Channeling.

-One who communicates with spirits is called a channeler or medium.
+One who communicates with spirits is called a channeller or medium.
 Channelling is the ability to communicate with those who once lived or with spirit who have never taken a human form such as angelic beings.
-Channeling is the communication that takes place between a spirit and a living human.
-There are several forms of spirit communication and a channeler does not have to be in a trance state to receive messages.
-However, with regard to the quality of channelled information it is reliant on the channeler rather than the spirit.
-This is because the information has to be passed in an energy form for interpretation from the channeler.
-If the channeler has not learnt the skill adequately the information can seem vague and jumbled.
+Channelling is the communication that takes place between a spirit and a living human.
+There are several forms of spirit communication and a channeller does not have to be in a trance state to receive messages.
+However, with regard to the quality of channelled information it is reliant on the channeller rather than the spirit.
+This is because the information has to be passed in an energy form for interpretation from the channeller.
+If the channeller has not learnt the skill adequately the information can seem vague and jumbled.